prit108/imgslider/README.md

 The API server should be accessible at http://localhost:5000/.

 ## Play the Game 😁
-The game can be played at https://imgslider.herokuapp.com/
+The game can be played [here](https://obscure-mesa-42520.herokuapp.com/)

 For older version (without Auto Solver) check out https://prit108.github.io/imgslider/